-The 12 hour traffic school course is divided into multiple sessions and topics.
+The course is divided into multiple sessions and topics.
 Sessions are 50 minutes in length with a 10 minute break once an hour.
 While there is no test required to complete the "in person" class, students are encouraged and expected to actively participate in the seminar discussions in order to receive their Completion Certificate.

-Students need to pre-register using the Online Enrollment Page.
-The 12 Hour ADI class tends to fill up quickly, often for 1 to 2 weeks in advance.
+The 12 Hour ADI course tends to fill up quickly, often for 1 to 2 weeks in advance.
 Students should register as early as possible to guarantee a space for the date of your choice.

-Completion Certificates for the 12 hour traffic school course are printed and provided to students at the end of the class.
+The 12 Hour Advanced Driver Course Completion Certificates are printed and provided to students at the end of the class.
 You will receive two copies before you leave class.

 Your 12 hour advanced driver course will satisfy all Court Orders, DMV Requirements for Points Suspensions, to Request a Hardship License or to relieve a Habitual Traffic Offender revocation.
-Your 12 hour driving course completion certificate is accepted in all 20 Judicial Circuits and all 67 Florida counties including:
+Your course completion certificate is accepted in all 20 Judicial Circuits and all 67 Florida counties including:

 Enrollment and Completion in a 12 Hour Advanced Driver Improvement course is required for reinstatement of a Florida Driver's License per s.
 322.291, F.S.
 This includes requesting a Hardship License, to relieve a Points Suspension or for final release after an Habitual Traffic Offenders Revocation.